thetianshuhuang/serial-vis/README.md

 ```
 drawcircle:%f,%f:%f:%s
 ```
 - drawray: draw a ray at the given color.
 This is a separate function from drawing lines so that trig functions solely used for cosmetic reasons can be offloaded from the target system.
-The tuple forms the start coordinate, and the third float specifies the angle, in radians.
+The tuple forms the start coordinate, the third float specifies the angle, in radians, and the fourth float specifies the length.
 ```
-drawray:%f,%f:%f:%s
+drawray:%f,%f:%f:%f:%s
 ```
 - text: display text on the screen at a given coordinate, size, and color.
 ```